Nowcasting using regression on signatures: Nowcasting via regression on signatures

-\begin{remark} There is a challenge when performing this regression, as the signature terms are typically highly multicollinear.
-This can be addressed through any standard technique, e.g. using PCA to capture the most important information, or using only a smaller number of terms in the expansion. \end{remark}
+Note that if the gaps \(t-t_-\) vary significantly over the prediction period, it would make sense to account for this by using a richer class of models, where \(t-t_-\) gives another feature for the signature computation.
+Note also that the signature terms are typically highly multi-collinear.
+This can be addressed through any standard technique, e.g.~using Principal Component Analysis (PCA) to capture the most important information, or using only a smaller number of terms in the expansion.

+In the previous section, we explained that the signature is a natural object for describing paths.
+Moreover, signatures can be efficiently computed with software packages such as \texttt{iisignature} \citep{iisignature} and \texttt{esig} in Python.
+However, when working with a finite sample of data, there are a number of practical issues that must be addressed before computing the signatures.
+First, we must decide on the observation window used to construct the signature.
+Second, to approximate the integrals defining the signature, we must use some interpolation method to fill in missing information about the path.
+Third, we must decide on the truncation level; how many levels of signature terms to retain in the model.

+For the observation window, we choose to use a rolling window of fixed length $T_w$.
+That is, for each time $t$, data older than $t-T_w$ (the lookback period) is discarded from the analysis.
+Just as in non-parametric regression, increasing $T_w$ reduces variance (when the processes are stationary) but introduces bias when there are time-varying parameters.
+The constructed signature terms also depend on the lookback period length as for example, the first level signature terms are increments between the start and the end of the path.
+The lookback period length $T_w$ is a hyper-parameter that we choose as part of our hyper-parameter search.
+Detailed algorithms for regression on signatures can be found in Appendix~\ref{sec:framework}.

+The path is a continuous time process but data are discrete.
+The discrete points must be interpolated to compute the signature.
+In a finite sample, the choice of interpolation can matter, as has been explored \citep{morrill2022onthe}.
+Asymptotically, under conditions stated in Appendix \ref{app:consistency}, the approximate signature converges to the true signature.
+In practice, we consider rectilinear interpolation and forward filling.